With Lil Wayne, Ice Cube And 50 Cent, Trump Makes Final Push For Black Voters

 The website FiveThirtyEight.com did an analysis earlier this month that found that Trump was doing better with younger African Americans.
 His support was at 21 percent in 2020 with voters under 44, up from 10 percent in 2016.
 More recent surveys have since showed Trump's support among young Black voters dropping, but he remains slightly more popular with them than with older Black voters.

-The problem for Trump is that younger voters aren't as committed as older ones to getting out to vote, although there are some signs that the youth voting rate will higher than usual this year.
+The problem for Trump is that younger voters aren't as committed as older ones to getting out to vote, although there are some signs that the youth voting rate will be higher than usual this year.

-"To the extent Donald Trump is making inroads with the younger black voters, they are more likely those voters who are already going to vote Republican or those voters who traditionally don't vote at all and they're sort of disengaged," said Theodore Johnson, of the Brennan Center for Justice.
+"To the extent Donald Trump is making inroads with the younger black voters, they are more likely those voters who are already going to vote Republican or those voters who traditionally don't vote at all and they're sort of disengaged," said Theodore Johnson of the Brennan Center for Justice.

 Johnson, who studies the role of race in elections, points to the 2012 presidential election as a prime example of how young people do not always show up.

-Turnout for African American voters under 30 dropped that year, but former President Barack Obama benefited from a surge in Black voters over the age of 45.
-Even with the drop in young voters, Black voter participation still surpassed white participation for the first time ever.
+Turnout for African American voters under 30 dropped that year, but President Barack Obama benefited from a surge in Black voters over the age of 45.
+Even with the drop in young voters, Black voter participation still surpassed white participation for the first time.

 "Older individuals are willing not only to turn out, but they're willing to put up with the crap that is required for turning out," said Chryl Laird, who co-authored a book on Black political behavior.

 There is one other part of the Black voting bloc that has shown some openness to Trump: Black men.
-While most Black men are not Trump supporters, they are more likely to back the president than Black women.
+While most Black men are not Trump supporters, they are more likely to back the president than Black women are.

 The campaign has tried to appeal to Black men by highlighting former athletes who back Trump — and more recently, some big-name rap stars.